Registering A Vehicle In Sri Lanka: Process & Requirements

 - License plates are issued

-We have more information available on the topic of moving on our international page.
-If you want an estimate of the costs or are curious about the limitations on imports, it’s a great resource to visit!
+Our international page has more information on moving.
+It's a great resource to visit if you want an estimate of the costs or are curious about the limitations on imports!

 Driving & Resources

 Driving there is a topic you should know something about before trying it for the first time.
-In this section, we explain some of the reasons why and what to watch out for on the roads.
+In this section, we explain why and what to watch out for on the roads.

 Driving

-It is not a dangerous country to drive in necessarily, but it does require some extra attention and erring on the side of caution.
+It is not necessarily a dangerous country to drive in, but it does require some extra attention and erring on the side of caution.
 It is a much different experience than driving in the U.S. or more populated areas of Europe.

 Vehicles drive on the left side of the road and they share the road with more than just other autos.
 You may encounter everything from bicycles to pedestrians to animals on the narrow roads in parts of Sri Lanka.
 Because this is the case, it’s very important to take things slow and cautiously, especially as you’re getting used to driving.